 Back in the kitchen, the app repurposes the same content into the cooking experience, with step-by-step instructions displayed on the screen, followed by spoken text.
-Need to understand a new technique?
+Need to understand a technique?
 A video snippet is immediately available.
 And, of course, the cook can navigate the recipe by voice response.
 No need to tap a screen with sticky fingers.

 Bringing experiences to life

 Far-fetched?
 Hardly.
-These kinds of digital experiences are just around the corner, enabled by blending interactive application designs with new ways for making content useful.
-Certainly, location-aware and voice-response apps are at the cutting edge, spawned by the creativity of development teams together with new software technologies from Apple, Google, Amazon and multiple open source communities.
+These kinds of digital experiences are just around the corner, enabled by blending interactive application designs with ways for making content useful.
+Certainly, location-aware and voice-response apps are at the cutting edge, spawned by the creativity of development teams together with software technologies from Apple, Google, Amazon and multiple open source communities.